Botox and Dysport

 How much does Botox or Dysport cost?

-The cost of Botox or Dysport varies with area being treated and individual patient needs.
-Quotes are provided at patient request and stored in your chart.
-Most patients depending on their individual needs spend between $200 to $1,000.
+The cost of Botox or Dysport varies with the area being treated and individual patient needs.
+Quotes are provided upon patient request.
+Most patients spend between $200 to $1000 depending on their individual needs.

 What are the post-care instructions for Botox and Dysport?